M.S. in Accounting (Online)

 Advancing your life and career with an online degree comes with lots of questions, and we want to ensure your search for answers is effortless.

 The online program is designed for professionals who work full-time and is offered part-time, which allows you to achieve a realistic balance between work, school, and personal responsibilities and gives you the opportunity to fully absorb the information in your coursework.
-To see the curriculum, view courses.
+View the M.S.A. courses to see the curriculum.

 The first step is to start your online application.
 Then, you’ll need to gather official transcripts, one letter of recommendation, a personal statement, and a résumé.
 Read more about admission to the M.S. in Accounting.